ScratchAddons/website-v2/content/docs/privacy.md

 #### Information stored permanently
 We store some data locally on your device permanently.
 This information is still available even if your browser is restarted.
-This data can only be accessed by the Scratch Addons extension on your device.
+This data can only be accessed by the Scratch Addons extension on your browser.

 Information stored permanently might include: